How to Count Unique Names in Excel (6 Simple Methods)

 Formula of SUMPRODUCT and FREQUENCY to count unique names

-• Since this is an Array Formula, press “CTRL+SHIFT+ENTER” to apply the formula and we have got our final count.
+• Since this is an Array Formula, press “CTRL+SHIFT+ENTER” to apply the formula.

 Output counting unique names from a range

-2. Inserting SUMPRODUCT Under AND Criteria to Count Unique Names with Criteria
+Method 2 – Using SUMPRODUCT Under AND Logic to Count Unique Names with Criteria

-If you want you can also utilize the SUMPRODUCT function under AND criteria to count unique names with criteria.
+We can also utilize the SUMPRODUCT function under AND logic to count unique names with criteria.

-Suppose we have criteria given in cell (H5) which is “M”.
-Now we will generate unique names regarding the criteria.
+Suppose we have a criterion given in cell H5 which is “M”.
+Let’s count the unique names that match the criteria.

 Sample dataset for counting unique names with criteria